Verification

 Fault coverage decomposes into two passes over the same coupling list:

-from pyrung.core.analysis import prove, Proven, Counterexample
+from pyrung.core.analysis import always, Proven, Counterexample

 couplings = list(harness.couplings())